smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/03-Notebook-to-package/README.md

 It is time to move away from Jupyter Notebook, and start writing reusable code with python packages, modules and classes.

-In the exercise, nothing new, simply copy pasting functions we already implemented yesterday, and organize them inside different modules.
+In the exercise, nothing new, simply copy pasting functions we already implemented in the previous challenge and organize them inside different modules.

 ### Package structure 🗺